Day 2 itinerary: Puerto Princesa Underground River (PPUR), Ugong Rock Adventures, and Kinabuchs Grill and Bar

 It was such an amazing experience, something that would linger for weeks!

-Going back to the city, we dropped by Ugong Rock Adventures where you will see awesome limestone formations.
-Here you can also try this 350-meter scary zip line, the fastest zip line in the country, or do some caving for an hour.
+Going back to the city, we dropped by Ugong Rock Adventures, where visitors can admire beautiful limestone formations.
+You can also try this 350-meter zip line, the fastest zip line in the country, or do some caving for an hour.

 Welcome to Ugong Rock Adventures!